xhs345/resque-lock-timeout/README.md

 UpdateNetworkGraph is running at a time, regardless of the repo_id.

-It's lock key would be: `resque-lock-timeout:UpdateNetworkGraph`.
+Its lock key would be: `lock:UpdateNetworkGraph`.

+You can define the entire key by overriding `redis_lock_key`:

+    class UpdateNetworkGraph
+      extend Resque::Plugins::LockTimeout
+      @queue = :network_graph

+      def self.redis_lock_key(repo_id)
+        "lock:updates"
+      end

+      def self.perform(repo_id)
+        heavy_lifting
+      end
+    end

+That would use the key `lock:updates`.

 ### Redis Connection Used for Locking